steve21124/hoodie-plugin-social/README.md

 This plugin allows Hoodie app integration with popular social network providers.
 Social authentication, authorization, status updates, get contacts, and get followers are currently supported.
 Supported providers currently include Facebook, Twitter, and Google+.

-The development of this plugin is sponsored by Appback.com - the future home of Hoodie Hosting!
+The development of this plugin is sponsored by Appback.com - the first and only Hoodie Host!
+Go to [https://appback.com](https://appback.com) to get started for free today!

-Please note:  This plugin is under major development and we are actively experimenting to identify the best ways of integrating with Hoodie.
-Use at your own risk.

 ## Installation